ESMValGroup/ESMValTool_Tutorial/_extras/glossary.md

 - **ensemble**: An ensemble is a collection of experiments based on standardised inputs.
 This ensures that ensemble calculations use the same initial states, initialisation methods, and physics details.
 Ensemble members are named in the rip-nomenclature, *r* for realization, *i* for initialisation and *p* for physics, followed by an integer, e.g. r1i1p1.

 - **experiment**: An experiment is defined as an activity aimed at addressing a specific scientific problem.
-In CMIP, experiments are numerical experiments with climate models
+In CMIP, experiments are numerical experiments with climate models.

 - **grid**: In the dataset section of a recipe, a grid is the array of coordinates on which a variable has been sampled.